goFrendiAsgard/chimera-framework/README.md

 # Motivation

-* Most programming languages support command line interface
+* Most (if not all) programming languages support command line interface

     Perl, python, php, ruby, haskell, javascript, c, java, pascal, R, and even matlab (See http://stackoverflow.com/questions/6657005/matlab-running-an-m-file-from-command-line) are supporting command line interface (CLI).
 Through CLI, different programs can communicate to each others.
 Chimera-framework provide mechanism to store global variables and to orchastrate the programs into a single flow.